Are you tossing and turning at night now that your belly is getting bigger? Are you looking for a way to get some sleep?

 You may want to avoid taking melatonin if you have any of the following conditions:

 - Bleeding disorders: If you have a bleeding disorder, such as Von Willebrand’s disease or hemophilia, melatonin might cause you to bleed more.

-- Epilepsy: In patients with epilepsy, melatonin has been known to increase the risk of a seizure.
+- Epilepsy: In patients with epilepsy, melatonin can increase the risk of a seizure.

-- Depression: Melatonin can counteract with antidepressants and stimulants, making depression worse.
+- Depression: Melatonin can counteract the effects of antidepressants and stimulants, making depression worse.

-- If you are a transplant recipient: Melatonin can help to build your immune system, and possibly interfere with immunosuppressants given to transplant patients.
+- If you are a transplant recipient: Melatonin can help build your immune system and possibly interfere with immunosuppressants given to transplant patients.

 It’s important to talk to your doctor before taking melatonin, especially during pregnancy.